-- 1 lemon (rind finely grated)
+- 1 lemon zest, finely grated

-- 200g white anchovies (drained and pat dried with paper towel)
+- 200 g white anchovies drained and pat dried with paper towel

-- 2 slices (pane di casa bread)
+- 2 slices pane di casa bread or other delicious bread

 - Preheat oven to 180˚C. Trim brown fat from each slice of smoked salmon.
 Square off long edge of each piece.